 Winifred Gale’s Recollections take the form of a handwritten diary written between 1815 and 1839, with some annotations from her husband.
 Though adopting the reflective, confessional mode of life writing, Martin Hewitt reminds us that such diaries were written ‘not so much to understand oneself but to manage the circulation of its history’ (Hewitt 2006, 35).
-Daly characterises Recollections as an account written to justify the Gales’ involvement in reform politics as moderates’ (Daly, 46), in which Joseph is portrayed as ‘cultured moderate whose concern was to quietly promote parliamentary reform and the rights of the working man’ (Daly, 58).
+Daly characterises Recollections as an account written to justify the Gales’ ‘involvement in reform politics as moderates’ (Daly, 46), in which Joseph is portrayed as ‘cultured moderate whose concern was to quietly promote parliamentary reform and the rights of the working man’ (Daly, 58).
 The Sheffield Register, meanwhile, is portrayed ‘as a mild and reasonable voice for the grievances of the Sheffield artisans’ (Daly, 47).
 Though Winfred does concede more agency to her husband than Holland and Everett do (who see him as just one man swept up in a movement), she represents him not as an instigator but as a ‘good man’ inspired to action through sympathy, empathy and a keen sense of social justice.
 The extract below makes it evident that these were qualities that even his political opponents recognised in him:

 “By what means has [Gales] obtained this dangerous influence?”
 One of his own political party answered.
 “By pleasing the poor man’s cause, by advocating equal representation.
 By treating them as brethren – Gales is a good man, a friend to the oppressed, and a most exemplary man in all his domestic relations.”
 Thus spoke a person, who, though opposed to Mr Gales, was too upright himself to withhold justice from another (Gales 1815-39, 45.).